Bob McAdoo: Early life

 McAdoo was raised in Greensboro, North Carolina.
 His mother, Vandalia, taught at his grade school, and his father, Robert, was a custodian at North Carolina A&T University.
-McAdoo attended Ben L. Smith High School, where he not only participated in basketball and track but was also in the marching band as a saxophone player.
+McAdoo attended Ben L. Smith High School, where he not only participated in basketball and track, but was also in the marching band as a saxophone player.

-As a senior, he led Smith to the state basketball semifinals as well as to the state track tournament, where he set a new state high-jump record of 6'7", beating out future North Carolina teammate Bobby Jones.
+As a senior, he led Ben L. Smith to the state basketball semifinals, and was the high jump state champion in track, where he set a new state high jump record of 6 feet 7.75 inches, beating out future North Carolina teammate Bobby Jones.

 College career

 Out of high school, McAdoo initially lacked the academic test scores required by the Division I schools, so he chose to enroll at Vincennes University, then a junior college, in Vincennes, Indiana from 1969 through 1971.
 Vincennes University won the NJCAA Men's Division I Basketball Championship in 1970, with McAdoo scoring 27 points in the championship game.
 His roommate was teammate Foots Walker.
 McAdoo was named a Junior College All-American as a sophomore in 1971.

 At Vincennes, McAdoo averaged 19.3 points and 10 rebounds in 1969–70 and 25.0 points and 11.0 rebounds in 1970–71.

-McAdoo played for Team USA at the 1971 Pan American Games, in the summer of 1971, averaging 11.0 points per game.
+McAdoo played for Team USA at the 1971 Pan American Games, in the summer 1971, averaging 11.0 points per game.

 "We didn't really recruit him," Coach Dean Smith of North Carolina said.
 "His mother called us to start it.
 She said all the other schools were recruiting him.
 Why weren't we?"

 McAdoo enrolled at the University of North Carolina in 1971, the only junior college player Dean Smith recruited in his career.
-McAdoo, playing alongside Bobby Jones, led the 1971–72 Tar Heels, coached by Dean Smith, to a 26–5 record and the Final Four of the 1972 NCAA University Division basketball tournament.
+McAdoo, playing alongside Bobby Jones, led Smith's 1971–72 Tar Heels to a 26–5 record and the Final Four of the 1972 NCAA University Division basketball tournament.
 McAdoo averaged 19.5 points and 10.1 rebounds.
 He was named first-team All-American.
 He also earned MVP honors at the ACC tournament.

 Citing family hardship, McAdoo sought and won early eligibility for the 1972 NBA draft under the "hardship" clause that existed until 1977.
 McAdoo consulted with Coach Dean Smith, who encouraged him to go to the NBA.

 McAdoo said, "When I left, a lot of people were very angry and upset.
 But Dean gave me his blessing.
-He told me, ‘If they’re going to offer you this kind of money, I think you should leave to help you and your family.’
+He told me, 'If they're going to offer you this kind of money, I think you should leave to help you and your family.'
 I had his blessing.
-My mother was totally against it,” McAdoo added, “but my father and Dean Smith were the guys who got me to move.”
+My mother was totally against it," McAdoo added, "but my father and Dean Smith were the guys who got me to move."